JamesSwift/localbytes-plug-pm/README.md

 This is an ESPHome firmware for the Localbytes smart plug, which is sold pre-loaded with tasmota.
 This firmware supports the original 10A plug and the upgraded 13A plug. <a href="https://www.mylocalbytes.com/products/smart-plug-pm?variant=41600621510847">You can buy these smart plugs here</a>.

+## Original Credit

+Massive thanks to @JamesSwift who made the original here - JamesSwift/localbytes-plug-pm
+Without whom, esphome would still be an unsupported platform

 # Features

 - Turn the switch on and off via home assistant or web interface